duttaprat/PPI-based-MOPSO/README.md

 	2.Computation of Crowding Distances
 	3.Sorting of particles present in the crowd

-After this , the particle Fitness Values is again updated.

-Correspondingly, the Archive is again updated to insert new non-dominated Particles in the archive
+Correspondingly, the Archive is again updated to insert new non-dominated particles in the archive

 The Velocity , Position, personal Best Values of each particle in the population is updated subsequently.